 Let the remaining wax penetrate the paint layers and dry.
 This may take as little as 10 to 20 minutes.
 It’s easy to tell when the wax is dry.
 Just place your hand on the surface — if it still feels cool to the touch wait a while longer until the surface feels room temperature.

 Inspect your finish.
 If there are skips or “holidays” in the wax coating or it appears slightly streaky or uneven, go back and add another thin coat of wax to help ensure complete coverage and a more even appearance.
 Again, wipe away the excess as you go, and leave to dry.

 For a natural sheen, you can leave the finish as is.
-For a more polished look, allow the wax to dry overnight and then buff with a soft cloth, using a bit of pressure.
+For a more polished look, allow the wax to dry overnight and then buff with a soft cloth.

 You will need approximately one can (500ml) of Clear Chalk Paint® Wax for every 3 to 4 litres of Chalk Paint®.
 Keep a small amount of wax for touching up later.
 Recommended amounts for colored Chalk Paint® Waxes will vary based on your technique and your desired level of color embellishment.

-When removing the excess wax, it is best to gently move the cloth in just one direction.
+When removing the excess wax, it is best to move the cloth more slowly.
 Avoid using a more rapid back and forth motion as this can begin to buff or polish the surface before the wax is dry, resulting in an uneven appearance to the final finish.

 Use a dry chip brush to pull out any excess wax from crevices and other details.
 Use a gentle stippling motion and wipe your brush occasionally on a clean cloth to remove any wax buildup.